-‘TMZ’ Video: Ciara’s Car Accident Brings Instagram Prayers
+‘TMZ’ Video: Ciara’s Car Accident Brings Instagram Prayers, Russell Wilson

 A post shared by Ciara (@ciara) on

-Ciara recently made news due to photos that featured the singer in a nude state with Russell Wilson and her son.
-Whereas some of Ciara’s fans found the photos beautiful and tastefully artistic, others criticized Ciara and Russell for the photos that included partial nudity.
+Ciara had recently made news due to photos that featured Ciara in a nude state with Russell Wilson and her son.
+Whereas some of Ciara’s fans found the photos beautiful and tastefully artistic, others criticized Ciara and Russell for the photos that showed partial nudity.
 That didn’t stop Russell from rushing to Ciara’s side after the car accident, according to TMZ.

 _marymaryquitecontrary: “So sorry to hear about the accident, prayers for you & baby!!”